PostHog/posthog.com/contents/blog/gdpr-google-analytics-privacy-shield.md

 This legal instability makes controlling your own data, in our view, critically important.
 [Self-hosting your analytics](/blog/why-companies-self-host) obviates the worry about where data is captured and then exported, and simplifies the processes for ensuring your business is GDPR or HIPAA compliant.

 The larger the business, the greater risk.
-Fines are punitive and expensive to litigate and the sunk cost risk of choosing the wrong solution is a waster of time and money.
+Fines are punitive and expensive to litigate and the sunk cost risk of choosing the wrong solution is a waste of time and money.

 > PostHog is an open source product analytics tool which enables teams to build better products faster without sharing their user data with third parties.
 [Try PostHog for free today](/signup) or [schedule a demo](/book-a-demo) to learn more.